vtex-apps/phone-field/docs/README.md

 }
 ```

-You migh be wondering, _what is that `rules` variable?_ And there is a few reasons that it and the
+You might be wondering, _what is that `rules` variable?_ And there is a few reasons that it and the
 phone context exists.

 The rules variable includes all default rules that exist inside the `vtex.phone-field` app, but the